Betoken/Whitepaper/BetokenWhitepaper.md

    During the Intermission phase of each cycle, the manager community may decide to initiate an upgrade via a simple majority vote using their Kairo.
 If the vote passed, then during the Manage phase managers may use their Kairo to vote on which smart contract should be accepted as the new version.

    When voting for the upgrade target, the 27-day Manage phase is divided into nine 3-day chunks.
-In the first chunk, on the first day, the manager with the most Kairo (among managers who want to propose upgrades) decides the candidate to vote on.
+The first chunk is reserved for letting the news of the upgrade spread sufficiently.
+In the second chunk, on the first day, the manager with the most Kairo (among managers who want to propose upgrades) proposes the candidate smart contract to vote on.
 During the remaining two days, managers other than the candidate's proposer may use Kairo to vote on whether or not to accept this candidate as the upgrade target.

    * If a super-majority (>75%) voted yes, then the candidate is accepted as the upgrade target.
 No further voting is needed.
    * If <=75% voted yes or the quorum was not reached, then we repeat the same process in the next chunk, where the manager with the most Kairo, excluding previous proposers, gets to propose the candidate.
    * Proposers may not participate in the current and future votes.

-   * If no vote has passed after 6 votes (18 days), the upgrade is aborted.
-The last 3 chunks (9 days) are reserved for reviewing the upgrade target's code in the case where the 6th vote was successful.
+   * If no vote has passed after 5 votes (15 days), the upgrade is aborted.
+The last 3 chunks (9 days) are reserved for reviewing the upgrade target's code in the case where the 5th vote was successful.

    After the unhappy investors withdraw their funds, Betoken will migrate to the new contract.